Home | ENG | 繁體 | 简体

 The Group adopts a thorough credit assessment and approval process, and will assess and approve each loan transaction on a case-by-case basis.
 The finance department of the Group (the “Finance Department”) is responsible for conducting a background check on the prospective borrower in compliance with the applicable laws and regulations, reviewing the background and financial strength of such borrower and where applicable, the guarantor, and enquiring the prospective borrower about the purpose of the loan and the expected source of funds for loan repayment.
 To support its analysis, the Group will obtain corporate documents, financial statements and search reports of the borrower and/or the guarantor, and thereafter, assess the credit risk of the loan and negotiate the terms thereof after considering (i) the background and financial position of the borrower or the guarantor (if applicable), including net asset value and gearing ratio; and (ii) the value of the securities, if any.

-Each loan transaction will be approved by either the board (the “Board”) of directors of the Company, or if the loan principal does not exceed the threshold set by the Board, by the executive committee of the Board.
+Each loan transaction will be approved by either the Board, or if the loan principal does not exceed the threshold set by the Board, by the executive committee of the Board.

 The Finance Department monitors the loan and interest repayment regularly and reviews the annual financial statements of the borrowers and guarantors (if applicable).
 It would promptly report to the chief executive or chief financial officer of the Group for any delay or default in repayment upon maturity, who would then formulate plans for loan collection, including but not limited to requesting for additional securities or initiating legal actions.